 How To Prepare For Med School Interview: Day of the Interview

 The last thing you need on your interview day is more stress, which is inevitable if you don't give yourself enough time and end up running late.
-You should try to arrive roughly 20-30 minutes before on the day of your interview.
+You should try to arrive roughly 20-30 minutes before on the day of your interview; giving yourself buffer time is always recommended.
+It’s better to arrive early and have time to kill than to be stuck panicking in traffic The itinerary for most medical school interviews is typically well put together—as long as you review it and prepare—you can show up with confidence.

 “I read the interview day itinerary multiple times to make sure I would be on time and knew where I needed to go.
 My interviews were in-person so I often was travelling and arriving a day early to get settled before the interview day.
-On the actual day I would make sure to arrive early, so that I had time to navigate to the specific room where I needed to go.
-Often they would have breakfast and time to chat with current students as well.
-The day’s itinerary is usually well put together, so there isn’t much pre-planning you need to do other than show up.” – Dr. Monica Taneja, MD, University of Maryland School of Medicine.
+On the actual day I would make sure to arrive early, so that I had time to navigate to the specific room where I needed to go.– Dr. Monica Taneja, MD

 “The night before, I planned everything for interview day, including what I was going to wear, what time I was going to leave hotel, and when to arrive for the interview.
 Planning ahead of time and mentally envisioning the process unfold can help calm the nerves for the big day.” – Dr. Neel Mistry, MD.